Homegoing (Gyasi novel): Esi's line

 Esi is the beloved and beautiful daughter of a Big Man and his wife, Maame.
 Her father is a renowned and successful warrior and he eventually captures a slave who asks Esi to send a message to her father about where she is.
 Esi complies out of pity as her mother was formerly enslaved.
 As a result her village is raided and her father and mother are killed.
 Before she leaves Esi learns that her mother, while she was enslaved, had a child before her, then set a fire and left the baby with Babaa.
 Esi is then captured and imprisoned in the dungeon of the Cape Coast Castle where she is raped by a drunken merchant before being sent to North America.
 She is unable to retrieve the stone she buried for safety in the depths of the dungeon.

 Esi's daughter, Ness, is raised in the American South.
 Her mother teaches her some Twi but she and her mother are eventually beaten for it and separated.
 In her new, more lenient plantation, Ness is forbidden from becoming a house slave because of the deep scars on her back.
-Before arriving at the plantation Ness was forcibly married by her master to Sam, a Yoruba man and fellow slave on the same plantation.
-Although he spoke no English, they eventually came to love one another and have a child, whom she named Kojo.
-After a woman heard her speaking Twi, Ness was offered the opportunity to escape north.
-Ness, the woman, Sam, and Kojo escaped but in an effort to protect her son, she and her husband allowed themselves to be caught and then claimed their child died, allowing the woman to escape with Kojo.
-Ness was severely whipped, causing her brutal scars, and forced to watch as Sam is hanged.
+Before arriving at the plantation Ness is forcibly married by her master to Sam, a Yoruba man and fellow slave on the same plantation.
+Although he speaks no English, they eventually come to love one another and have a child, whom she names Kojo.
+After a woman hears her speaking Twi, Ness is offered the opportunity to escape north.
+Ness, the woman, Sam, and Kojo escape but in an effort to protect her son, she and her husband allow themselves to be caught and then claim their child died, allowing the woman to escape with Kojo.
+Ness is severely whipped, causing her brutal scars, and forced to watch as Sam is hanged.

 Kojo is raised in Baltimore where he goes by the name Jo Freeman and marries a freeborn black woman Anna.
 Kojo works on the ships in the Baltimore Harbor while Anna cleans for a white family, and the entire family lives with Ma, the woman who helped Kojo escape when he was a baby.
 When Anna is pregnant with their eighth child, the Fugitive Slave Act of 1850 is passed.
 Jo is warned that he should go further North but he decides to stay.
 The white family Anna works for helps Kojo and Ma forge papers saying they were born free, but Kojo still worries he or his family will be kidnapped.
 His oldest daughter marries the pastor's son, and soon after, Anna disappears while pregnant.
 Kojo looks for her for weeks but is unable to find her, only hearing that a white man asked her to enter a carriage with him at the last sighting.
 The kidnapping destroys Jo's family.